 The dialogue with our development team has enabled us to transform our way of understanding the overall management of the company.

 The ceremony: each team meets for 2 hours every week to talk about the previous week.
 The objective is to share the elements that worked during the previous week, while also discussing any difficulties that were experienced.
-The team then defines its upcoming tasks and prioritises them according to their importance.
+The team then defines its upcoming tasks and prioritizes them according to their importance.
 Each task is divided into several actions to achieve for the week; the aggregation of these tasks is the “sprint” of the week.

 So that everyone can keep track of the project’s progress, we use the Kanban methodology.
 It involves breaking a project down into several tasks.
 We gauge the difficulty and time needed for each task in order to adapt to the team’s production capacity.

-This way of planning the week allows developers to choose tasks to be accomplished during the week in an autonomous way, while respecting their priority.
+This way of planning the week allows developers to choose tasks to be accomplished during the week in an autonomous way while respecting their priority.
 The development cycle becomes transparent and tasks are clearer for the team, who can then focus on the tasks that bring real added value to the project.

 To view the progress of our projects, we use the tool Trello.
 The tool allows everyone to see the progress of the tasks.
 The team moves the task cards from column to column, from ‘in progress’ to ‘completed’.